 - Slow down when driving in the rain

 - Be sure to turn on your head lights, it’s the law

 - Defog your windows to maintain good visibility

 - Keep enough distance between your car and the vehicle in front of you

 While it is Florida law to have your headlights on when it is raining, you should not be driving with your hazard lights on – it could actually put you and other drivers in danger.

 If you are hurt in a car accident caused by bad weather conditions, you may be entitled to up to $10,000 in medical benefits.
 Get the treatment you need for your injuries by contacting an experienced chiropractor at ChiroCare of Florida.

-With eight locations throughout South Florida, you can find a convenient location to get the medical attention you need after a car accident.
+With eleven locations throughout South Florida, you can find a convenient location to get the medical attention you need after a car accident.